ftclausen/ftclausen.github.io/_posts/2017-03-13-lessons_learned_supporting_ci_for_a_javascript_project.markdown

 each build has some kind of unique version even if it is just the Git commit hash or simply an incrementing number.
 Or you can do something more sophisticated like [semantic versioning](http://www.semver.org).

+## Namespace Environment Variables

+**Why?** To avoid name collisions.

+For example, `CONFIG_FILE` is almost certainly going to be an environment variable used by some other project.
+Better to use something like `MYPROJECT_CONFIG_FILE` to avoid having clashing environment variables.